melkras/design-challenge/README.md

 # Design challenge

-This is mini-project which purpose was to use a figma desgin and convert it to re-usable design system and react components.
+This is mini-project which purpose was to use a figma desgin and convert it to a re-usable design system and react components.
+The project is documented in StoryBook.

 ## Tech Stack